hipe/tmx/doc_test/doc/issues/029-notes-about-our-tests.md

 taken when developing this way that you are always able to restore the tree to its pristine state when an unexpected fatal error occurs before the test can restore it.

+## :#note-6

+we get a few things from this:

+  1. it used to be that this session called back to a magnetic. then things changed and now it calls back to an operation. with this wrapper as a layer of insulation, the tests don't need to know the difference.

+  1. the subject API is a session interface where we can build up our request progressively with simple `attr_writers`'s which gives us a degree of flexibility and readability well-suited to tests. although at writing it appears we could probably also build our operation "request" in this manner, the subject insulates us from having to make that assumption.

+  1. we are insulated from the details of particular shape changes for the parameters that the operation's production API exposes.